-- Publishing a statement that specifies the types of decisions delegated and those reserved for the collective decision making of the governing body. - Ensuring the PCC and chief officers have clearly defined and distinctive leadership roles within a structure whereby the chief officers lead by implementing strategy and managing the delivery of services and other outputs set by the PCC and/or chief constable, and each provides a check and balance for each other's responsibility. - Developing the capabilities of the PCC and chief officers to achieve effective shared leadership where appropriate, and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks. - Ensuring the PCC, chief officers and staff receive appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged. - Ensuring that the PCC, chief officers and staff have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis. - Ensuring personal, organisation and system-wide development through shared learning, including lessons learnt from governance failures both internal and external.
+Expected Behaviours & Outcomes How the Requirements Are Met Direction of Travel RAG Status Publishing a statement that specifies the types of decisions delegated and those reserved for the collective decision making of the governing body.
+Ensuring the PCC and chief officers have clearly defined and distinctive leadership roles within a structure whereby the chief officers lead by implementing strategy and managing the delivery of services and other outputs set by the PCC and/or chief constable, and each provides a check and balance for each other's responsibility.
+Developing the capabilities of the PCC and chief officers to achieve effective shared leadership where appropriate, and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks.
+Staff appraisals process in place that identifies training requirements and a review of staff performance Investment in the People and Organisational Development department Strategic Policing and Crime Board Register of interests The website of the PCC and Force are reviewed for effectiveness, including developing new functionality Staff survey regularly completed Induction processes People Strategy The Chief Constable continues to host a number of senior leadership events to develop the capability of its leadership at all levels within the organisation.
+Health and wellbeing agenda PCC induction WMP's talent management initiatives Programme structures in place to recruit a new Chief Constable requirements and a review of staff performance Investment in the People and Organisational Development department Strategic Policing and Crime Board Register of interests The website of the PCC and Force are reviewed for effectiveness, including developing new functionality Staff survey regularly completed Induction processes People Strategy The Chief Constable continues to host a number of senior leadership events to develop the capability of its leadership at all levels within the organisation.
+Health and wellbeing agenda PCC induction Ensuring the PCC, chief officers and staff receive appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged.
+Ensuring that the PCC, chief officers and staff have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis.
+Ensuring personal, organisation and system-wide development through shared learning, including lessons learnt from governance failures both internal and external.